The Lifting Properties of A-Homotopy Theory: Introduction

 The results from this paper come from my thesis \cite{HardemanMscThesis}.
 Many thanks to my masters supervisors Professor Kristine Bauer and Professor Karen Seyffarth of the University of Calgary for your endless support and kindness.
-I would also like to thank Professor Hélène Barcelo of the Mathematical Sciences Research Institute, Berkeley, California for making the time to meet with me and discuss the current state of A-homotopy theory.
+I would also like to thank Professor H{\'e}l{\`e}ne Barcelo of the Mathematical Sciences Research Institute, Berkeley, California for making the time to meet with me and discuss the development of A-homotopy theory.
 Thank you to NSERC and PIMS as well for the funding that supported this research.